pfalzergbr/pfalzergbr/README.md

 #### My name is Gabor Pfalzer, I am a Full-Stack web developer, based in London, UK.
 #### Open to Tech Job offers, [Check out my Porfolio here](https://pfalzer.dev).

+**Learning in progress**: Java, advanved OOP and Design Patterns, Data Structures and Algorithms.
+Deep dive at Jest testing.

 **Main project in the works**: [Dungeons & Dragons 3.5 - Character Management](https://dnd-legacy.netlify.app/)
 TypeScript | React | GraphQL & TypeGraphQL | Apollo | NodeJs | MongoDB | TypeGoose
 Massive full stack application for D&D game management, built in collaboration with an amazing UX Designer friend, under the name of StudioGR.
 In skeleton state, but the functionality is already interesting!
 Check out the project on [Ko-fi](https://ko-fi.com/studiogr)

-**Learning in progress**: TypeScript, Java.

-Learning Java at the moment, mainly to have access to more resources about computer science topics, Design Patterns, Data Structures and Algorithms.

 ## Techstack: